apermuy/awesome-sysadmin-tools/README.md

 * [fish](https://fishshell.com/) - A smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
 * [omyzsh](https://ohmyz.sh/) - a delightful, open source, community-driven framework for managing your Zsh configuration.
 * [elvish](https://elv.sh/) - An expressive programming language and a versatile interactive shell, combined into one seamless package.
 It runs on Linux, BSDs, macOS and Windows.
+* [starfish](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!
+* [awsm.fish](https://github.com/jorgebucaran/awsm.fish) - Ultimate treasure trove of handpicked plugins, prompts, and other Fish goodies.

 *Packages and tools: simplify our daily work*